shehab-shahid/Descriptive-and-Inferential-Statistics-To-Determine-Performance-on-Lecture-Theatres-in-University/README.md

-# Descriptive and Inferential Statistics To Determine Performance of Lecture Theatres in University
+# Diagnostic, Prescriptive and Inferential Analysis To Determine Performance of Lecture Theatres in University

 * This is a real-life project that I completed using Excel in 2020 during my MSc and improved it using Python in 2021.
-* The project used decriptive and inferential statistics on 3953 student questionnaires, received over 50 lectures to determine performance of lecture theatres as a learning environment.
+* The project used Diagnostic, Prescriptive and Inferential Analysis on 3953 student questionnaires, received over 50 lectures to determine performance of lecture theatres as a learning environment.
 * Three types of data were analyzed: students properties (gender, clothing, seat position), students perception/KPI (thermal comfort, lecture theatre rating, etc.) and lecture theatre environmental and physical properties (mean temperature, room length etc.)
 * The analysis identified the performance of lecture theatres and proposed improvements to few under-performing lecture theatres